cargo-bins/cargo-binstall/README.md

 # Cargo B(inary)Install

 A helper for distribution and installation of CI built rust binaries in a pseudo-distributed and maybe-one-day secure manner.
 This is part experiment, part solving a personal problem, and part hope that we can solve / never re-visit this.
 I hope you find it helpful and, good luck!

-To get started _using_ `cargo-binstall`, first install the binary (either via `cargo install cargo-binstall` or by downloading a precompiled [release](https://github.com/ryankurte/cargo-binstall/releases)).
+To get started _using_ `cargo-binstall`, first install the binary (either via `cargo install cargo-binstall` or by downloading a pre-compiled [release](https://github.com/ryankurte/cargo-binstall/releases).
+Once you have installed this you can of course `cargo binstall cargo-binstall` to install further versions...

-Once `cargo-binstall` is installed, supported packages can be installed using `cargo binstall NAME` where `NAME` is the crate.io package name.
+Supported packages can be installed using `cargo binstall NAME` where `NAME` is the crate.io package name.
 Package versions and targets may be specified using the `--version` and `--target` arguments respectively, and install directory with `--install-dir` (this defaults to `$HOME/.cargo/bin`, with fall-backs to `$HOME/.bin` if unavailable).
 For additional options please see `cargo binstall --help`.

 To support `binstall` maintainers must add configuration values to `Cargo.toml` to allow the tool to locate the appropriate CI-produced binary package for a given version and target.
 See [Supporting Binary Installation](#Supporting-Binary-Installation) for instructions on how to support `binstall` in your projects.